 $ sudo netstat -plnt | grep ':80' tcp 0 0 :::80 :::* LISTEN 8448/httpd

 - Nothing is listening on the port.
-Check the service configuration files then try restarting the service.
+Check the service configuration files, and then restart the service.

 - The correct service is listening on the correct port.
-In this case we need to test the service more thoroughly - skip to the article on testing the listening service for response using netcat.
+In this case you need to test the service more thoroughly.
+Skip to the article on testing the listening service for response using netcat.

 - Something other than the expected service appears to be listening on the port.

-If you make changes at this point make sure to test your setup - you may have resolved your issue.
+If you make changes at this point, be sure to test your setup; you might have resolved your issue.

 Continue the conversation in the Rackspace Community.